-Once you create a locator, you can share it on your active ArcGIS portal.
+Once a locator is created, it can be shared on your active ArcGIS portal.
 Sharing a locator as a hosted service in ArcGIS Enterprise is the way you make geocoding always available to everyone in your organization.
 Internet or intranet users can then use the hosted locator in web apps, ArcGIS Desktop, ArcGIS Online, and other client applications.

-Before sharing your locator, there are a few options for managing locator data on the server to consider.
-If your locator is, or should be, stored on the server in a specific location—for instance, if your locator is larger than 1 GB in size—register the folder location as a data store.
+Before sharing your locator, there are a few options for managing locator data in the server to consider.
+If your locator is, or should be, stored on the server in a specific location, register the folder location as a data store.
 Using a data store can minimize service downtime when restarting or overwriting a service.
-If your locator is stored on a local machine, the publishing process copies the locator to the server.
+If your locator is stored on a local machine, the publishing process will copy the locator to the server.
 See the following topics to learn more about managing locator data:

-- When sharing a locator created with the Create Address Locator tool to the portal, you must be signed in, with publisher or administrator privileges, to ArcGIS Enterprise 10.5 with at least one federated server.
-However, ArcGIS Enterprise 10.9 will be the last release to support sharing locators to the portal created with the Create Address Locator tool.
-Re-create locators in ArcGIS Pro 2.3 or later with the Create Locator tool.
+- When sharing a locator created with the Create Address Locator tool to the portal, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.5 or later that has at least one federated server.

-- When sharing a locator created with the Create Locator tool to the portal, you must be signed in, with publisher or administrator privileges, to ArcGIS Enterprise 10.6.1 or later with at least one federated server.
+- When sharing a locator created with the Create Locator tool to the portal, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.6.1 or later that has at least one federated server.

-- When sharing a locator based on the Parcel role created with the Create Locator tool or a locator created with the Create Feature Locator tool, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8 or later with at least one federated server.
+- When sharing a locator based on the Parcel role created with the Create Locator tool or a locator created with the Create Feature Locator tool, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8 or later that has at least one federated server.

-- When sharing a locator created with the Create Locator tool with the Precision Type parameter set to Global Extra High or Local Extra High, you must be signed in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8.1 or later with at least one federated server.
+- When sharing a locator created with the Create Locator tool with the Precision Type parameter set to Global Extra High or Local Extra High, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8.1 or later that has at least one federated server.